Go Ad-Free

 Can You Wreck Your Kidneys With NSAID Pain Relievers?

-Do NSAIDs increase the risk for damage to the kidneys?
+Can NSAIDs damage the kidneys?
 If you try to protect your stomach from NSAID damage with a PPI, will you increase kidney damage?

 Most people take their kidneys for granted…until something bad happens.
 When your kidneys fail, though, your life hangs in the balance.
 Short of dialysis or a kidney transplant, kidney failure rapidly becomes a life-threatening condition.
 That’s why we need to treat our kidneys with respect.
 NSAID pain relievers can damage kidneys and lead to kidney failure.